 Her other interests include rearranging and putting things into and onto soil, ecologically sustainable technologies, dogs, cats, and other animals.

-This is an introductory level design class that will begin with a series of guided activities and culminate in a final independent project.
-Students will become familiar with a range of basic design tools and skills, such as drawing, model making and prototyping in materials such as cardboard, metal and plastic.
-We will also consider aesthetics, manufacturability and usability of the objects we create.
-Throughout the course students will work towards improving visual communication skills and the ability to convey ideas.
+This is an introductory level design class focusing on understanding problem, generating ideas and developing practical elegant solutions.
+We will begin with a series of guided activities and projects, with the course culminating in a final independent project.
+Students will become familiar with a range of basic design tools and skills, such as drawing, computer aided design, model making, and prototype in materials such as cardboard, metal and plastic.
+Throughout the course students will work toward improving visual communication skills and the ability to convey ideas.
+Keywords: design, fabrication

 This course will look at the issues involved with design and fabrication in situations where there are limited resources.
 Students will engage in the hands-on study and design of technologies considered appropriate for less developed and small-scale local economies.
 Topics will include water quality, human powered cargo transportation, energy production, food storage and preparation, and wheelchair technologies.
 We will consider factors that make for successful adoption and widespread use of appropriate technologies.